 Not sure if you’re in middle of the day light?
 Check for hard shadows!
 Deep dark shadows with crisp edges is typically an indicator that an image was captured sometime during the middle of the day.

-We’ve made it through the 5 reasons dog photography in the middle of the day sucks, with examples, and ways you can work with middle of the day light with deep shadows, bright whites and high contrast!
+We’ve made it through the 5 reasons dog photography in the middle of the day sucks, and ways you can work with middle of the day light with deep shadows, bright whites and high contrast!

 Great blog to educate your clients that shooting in the middle of the day isn’t the best!
 Pups are adorable, I hope they get adopted soon.